On modelling positive continuous data with spatio-temporal dependence: Introduction

+{In addition, we study a specific example where both the multivariate density and the optimal predictor have an explicit closed-form (see Section 5).
+For this example, we perform a simulation study with the goal of investigating the relative efficiency of the maximum weighted pairwise likelihood method with respect to the maximum likelihood method and the relative efficiency of the proposed linear predictor with respect to the optimal predictor. } Simulation, estimation, and prediction of the Weibull process are implemented in a R package \texttt{GeoModels} \citep{Bevilacqua:2018aa}.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:models} we introduce the random processes and we describe their features.
 In Section \ref{sec:Weibull} we concentrate on a random process with Weibull marginal distributions.
 Section \ref{sec:est-pred} starts with a short description of the estimation method and ends with tackling the prediction problem.
-In Section \ref{sec:numerical-results} we report the numerical results of a small simulation study and in Section \ref{sec:real-data} we apply our method to the to the daily wind speed data measurements from a network of meteorological stations in the Netherlands.
+In Section \ref{sec:numerical-results} we report the numerical results of a simulation study and in Section \ref{sec:real-data} we apply our method to the daily wind speed data measurements from a network of meteorological stations in the Netherlands using the Log-Gaussian process as the benchmark.
 Finally some concluding remarks are consigned to Section \ref{sec:conclusions}.